Stuart Hall (presenter): Early life

 Stuart Hall was born in Ashton-under-Lyne, Lancashire, the eldest son of baker James Stuart Hall, and his Irish-born wife, Mary (née Hennessey).
 He was brought up in Hyde, Cheshire, and Glossop, Derbyshire, attending the local grammar school.
 Hall directed plays when at school and chaired its debating society.
-While studying at the University of Manchester Institute of Science and Technology, he was offered a contract with Crystal Palace F.C. but turned it down because of the low wages.
+While studying at the University of Manchester Institute of Science and Technology, he was offered a playing contract with Crystal Palace F.C. but turned it down because of the low wages.

 Career

 Journalism

 Hall joined the BBC in 1959 as a general reporter on Radio Newsreel and a sports journalist on Sports Report.
 Between 1965 and 1990, he presented BBC North West's regional news programmes produced in Manchester, originally called Look North, then Look North West and finally North West Tonight, alongside John Mundy.
 During the run of Nationwide (1969–83), Hall became known nationally through live link-ups.

-In 1990, Hall moved to ITV Granada's Granada Reports, where he worked with Bob Greaves in a slot titled "Greaves and Hall."
+In 1990, Hall moved to ITV Granada's Granada Reports, where he worked with Bob Greaves in a slot titled "Greaves and Hall".
 During the 2000s, he joined Channel M, a local television station in Manchester, presenting Hall's Heroes on Channel M News.